fruktkartan/fruktkartan/README.md

 - Move backend into this repo, so that we can use the same logic for tree types, etc.
     -- Now that we are on Vue3, that can be quickly setup with Nuxt: https://nuxt.com/docs/guide/directory-structure/server
 - Clean up routing, that is currently a half-baked mess
 - The Vue Leaflet package is abandonware, and also integrates quite poorly into the Vue system.
-Sooenr or later we will want to replace that with something else.
+Sooner or later we will want to replace that with something else.

 ## Contributing